 However, in the UK, the leek moth is a concern.
 The larvae of the leek moth are tiny caterpillars that tunnel into the leaf stalk to feed, causing brownish patches.
 Older caterpillars may tunnel directly down the center of the stalk, causing possible rotting or withering issues.
 After a month or so of feeding, the caterpillar will then pupate on the plant foliage.

-While the leek moth is a problem, using a product that controls caterpillars such as Monterey BT will help wipe them out.
+While the leek moth is a problem, using a product that controls caterpillars such as Bacillus thuringiensis will help wipe them out.
 You can also remove and destroy affected leek plants, which destroys the larvae inside it too.
 Hand-picking larvae and preventing moths by using floating row covers also works well.

 If your leek patch has a severe infestation of thrips, you can still save them.
-You can use neem oil to deter the pests.
-An insecticidal soap will also work in a similar fashion.
-A good choice would be Safer Brand Insect Killing Soap.
+You can use neem oil to deter pests.
+Insecticidal soap will also work in a similar fashion.
 Finally, pyrethrin-based sprays will kill thrips if nothing else works.
-Some good options for pyrethrin sprays include PyGanic and Take Down Garden Spray.

 Leeks are mostly disease-free.
 The only diseases which typically impact them are those typically caused by humidity or moisture on the leaves.
 Thus, rust or powdery mildew can become problems, as can white tip disease.